Where in the World is the World? The Bible and Cosmic Geocentrism

 The world is firmly established: It cannot be moved.

-MODERN MAN is lost in the cosmos.
-He is told that space is curved and expanding; that the universe is perfectly homogeneous and isotropic (i.e., that it looks the same no matter where you might be located); that it has no center, no edges, and no place special or more important than any other.
-Believing all this, most folks have no definite sense for the structure of the universe, or their place in it.
+Modern Man is lost in the cosmos.
+He is told by the experts that space is curved and expanding; that the universe is perfectly homogeneous and isotropic (i.e., that it is the same, and looks the same, no matter where you happen to be in it); that it has no center, no edges, and no place special or more important than any other.
+Believing all this, most folks therefore have no definite sense for the structure of the universe, or for their place in it.
 Quite literally, they no longer know where in the world they are.
 And if they no longer know where they are, how can they possibly feel at home where they are?

 But then came Copernicus, and after him Kepler, Galileo, and Newton.
 And with these, the dominoes began to fall: first, the Earth-centered universe, then the finite universe, then the sun-centered universe, then the created universe; and finally the creator of the universe himself.
 Said the poet Goethe after much of the damage had been wrought: